 Here they become lightly caramelized thanks to the brown sugar marinade from the chicken that runs off and clings to the sweet potatoes.
 They are literally finger-lickin’ good!

 The brown sugar chicken is tender, juicy, moist, easy, ready in a half hour from start to finish, and best of all, made on one sheet pan.
 Cleanup is as easy as tossing away a sheet of foil.

 Chunky wedges of red onions roast alongside the sweet potatoes and chicken for an extra layer of flavor.
 They too become caramelized from the chicken marinade that runs off and coats them.

 Between all the spices and the brown sugar in the marinade, the range and layers of flavors is off the hook!

-For this easy oven baked chicken and sweet potatoes recipe, you only need a few common pantry staples:
+For this easy brown sugar baked chicken dinner, you only need a few common pantry staples:

 - Sweet potatoes